 Alternate Format Textbooks or Course Materials

-Policy and Procedures for Obtaining Textbooks or Course Materials in Alternate Format through Penn State’s Office for Disability Services at University Park
+Policy and Procedures for Obtaining Textbooks or Course Materials in Alternate Format through Penn State’s Student Disability Resources at University Park

-The Office for Disability Services (ODS) at Penn State provides alternate format of textbooks and course materials to students with disabilities who have been approved by ODS following the stated policies and procedures for requesting academic adjustments (See the following link for further information: Eligibility for Reasonable Accommodations.
+Student Disability Resources (SDR) at Penn State provides alternate format of textbooks and course materials to students with disabilities who have been approved by SDR following the stated policies and procedures for requesting academic adjustments (See the following link for further information: Eligibility for Reasonable Accommodations.
 The use of alternate formats for course materials is to provide an academic adjustment ensuring students have equal access to educational materials.

 Alternate formats are only provided for textbooks and course materials that are required for the course.
 (Leisure readings will not be provided by ODS in alternate formats.)

 A. Student Responsibilities in Obtaining Alternate Formats of Textbooks or Course Materials: